 Planning the Weekend

 I am a big user of Google MyMaps because it helps me pin locations of things to do.
-After I’ve pinned a good amount of activities after doing some research (TripAdvisor, Google search, Yelp, asking friends on Facebook), I turn the map into an itinerary with events in Google Calendar.
+I pin a good amount of activities after doing some research (TripAdvisor, Google search, Yelp, asking friends on Facebook) and then turn the map into an itinerary with events in Google Calendar.

 The drive up from NYC to Vermont is 5 hours and I like to schedule a break within 2 hours of being the car.